sapientpants/quorum/docs/technical-design.md

 ### 4.1 Application State Structure

-The application will use React Context to manage global state, with custom hooks for accessing and updating specific parts of the state.
+The application will use Zustand to manage global state, with custom hooks for accessing and updating specific parts of the state.

 ```typescript
 interface AppState {